CarolinaAbreu19/pitang-trainee-2022-frontend/README.md

 ## Execution rules

-* Build an portal in React to make the appointments.
+* Build an API in Node to receive data from the portal.
+* Use yup to validate data in the API.
-* Use Formik for data validation
+* Use yup for data validation
 * IDE is your choice.

 ## Rating criteria